Mystic Star Coven is a practicing, teaching and training Coven in Louisville, Kentucky.

 Who We Are

-We are a modern Witchcraft Tradition that was begun in the 1980’s and 1990’s, and by our definition, we would be considered Eclectic, which means, “deriving ideas, style, or taste from a broad and diverse range of sources.”
+We are a modern tradition that was begun in the 1980’s and 1990’s, and by our definition, we would be considered Eclectic, which means, “deriving ideas, style, or taste from a broad and diverse range of sources.”

 What Makes Us Different